 Shelby Graham has a 30-year career as an educator and fine art photographer, including solo and group exhibitions in the United States from California to Philadelphia and international exhibitions in Tokyo and the Czech Republic.
 Graham earned her MFA in photography from San Jose State University and specializes in alternative and experimental photography with innovative curatorial praxis.
-She is co-curating an international exhibition with Enrique Martinez Leal in Cuenca, Spain, for 2017 and is planning an exhibition on Okinawa with Alan Christy and UCSC history students.
+She is co-curating an international exhibition with Enrique Martinez Leal in Cuenca, Spain, for 2018 and is planning an exhibition on Okinawa with Alan Christy and UCSC history students for 2017.